 About Megan Mayer

-Megan Mayer is a Minneapolis-based choreographer, performing artist and photographer born in 1968.
-Her dances resonate with audiences by fusing nuanced imagery gleaned from vulnerable situations with a strong sense of musicality and comic timing.
+Megan Mayer is a choreographer, performing artist and photographer born in 1968.
+Professionally based in Minneapolis since 1991, her dances resonate with audiences by fusing nuanced imagery gleaned from vulnerable situations with a strong sense of musicality and comic timing.
 Drawn to the peripheries of performance, her work often unearths the moment when someone starts or stops performing and reveals where that switch lives in the body.

 She often begins making a dance by identifying still images and film scenes as source material, with her photography playing a key role in the creative process.
 She enjoys mining the chemistry of a cast, and excels at revealing and showcasing performers’ distinctive personalities and characteristics in her dances.
 Favoring a detailed sensibility over virtuosity, she is interested in who is doing the moving, and how and why they in particular navigate tasks and interactions.